Staff Biographies

 Carolyn Glaub

-Carolyn Glaub founded The Center of Music and Art thirty-three years ago on the principal that every creative act is a dream.
+Carolyn Glaub founded The Center of Music and Art thirty-three years ago on the principle that every creative act is a dream.
 The mission of CMA to help people develop their dreams and use them to better their lives.
 Carolyn has been certified as a Kindermusik educator and has over 30 years of experience teaching young children in private lessons and group classes.

 Judy Call